valyu-network/n8n-nodes-valyu/README.md

 This is an n8n community node.
 It lets you use Valyu in your n8n workflows.

-Valyu is the world's first purpose-built search API for AI agents, providing access to structured financial data, academic research, real-time web content, and proprietary datasets through a unified DeepSearch API.
+Valyu is the world's first purpose-built search API for AI agents, providing access to web content, structured financial data, academic research, and proprietary datasets through a unified search API.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.